Hiya, folks, and welcome back to the fastest three hours in media, Rush Limbaugh.

 They're not going to be able to raise the money down the road because it's going to become too expensive to buy, and you can't smoke them anywhere anymore.

-It's getting to the point where you're really not going to be without banning it.
+It's getting to the point where you're really not going to be, without banning it, this is just silly.

 I think trying to enshrine this tax increase in the Constitution, that was probably an overreach.

-Uh, and and uh applaud the people of Oregon for uh for seeing that and turning it down.
+And I applaud the people of Oregon for seeing that and turning it down.

-In another of the most closely watched questions on state ballots Tuesday, New Jersey voters rejected the state's plan to borrow 450 million dollars over ten years to finance stem cell research.
+In another of the most closely watched questions on state ballots Tuesday, New Jersey voters rejected the state's plan to borrow $450 million over 10 years to finance stem cell research.

 People in New Jersey turned down essentially a tax increase.

-Uh what they're not telling you here is this is uh embryonic stem cell.
+What they're not telling you here is this is embryonic stem cells.

-Uh the Utah measure, we had a caller that called about this not long ago, was the first voucher election in the country since 2000, uh, when voters in Michigan and California rejected efforts to subsidize private screws.
+Was the first voucher election in the country since 2000 when voters in Michigan and California rejected efforts to subsidize private schools.

-There have been ten state referendums on various voucher programs in 72, all of them unsuccessful, uh, according to the National School Boards Association.
+There have been 10 state referendums on various voucher programs in 72, all of them unsuccessful, according to the National School Boards Association.

-This is an issue and it's gonna take a lot of work because the public school system is so entrenched.
+This is an issue that's going to take a lot of work because the public school system is so entrenched.

-Uh, you know, what one of the stars on the flag may as well be for the public school system.
+You know, one of the stars on the flag may as well be for the public school system.

 That's how people look at it.

-Um it's just it's as it's as much a part of America's apple pie and uh and moms and razor blades and candy on Halloween.
+It's just, it's as much a part of America's apple pie and moms and razor blades and candy on Halloween.

-So it just it's gonna take a lot of work to get this voucher stuff done.
+So it just, it's going to take a lot of work to get this voucher stuff done.

 In Michigan, Michigan voters are soon going to decide whether an activity scene belongs on public property.

-And it's gonna be real interesting to see what happens here.
+And it's going to be real interesting to see what happens here.

-Usually uh these things lose, uh, which is why liberals have to take things to court instead of having votes.
+Usually these things lose, which is why liberals have to take things to court instead of having votes.

 That's what voters in Berkeley, Michigan were deciding Tuesday as they went to the polls to consider a measure.

-Uh but this is just another and a long line of tax, long line of attacks on the traditions and institutions that um have been and Christmas is a national holiday to boot.
+But this is just another and a long line attacks, long line of attacks on the traditions and institutions that have been, and Christmas is a national holiday to boot.

 Now, all of this might sound like bad news.